qwertysmosh/SMAPIDedicatedServerMod/README.md

 - `MoveBuildPermission`: Change farmhands permissions to move buildings from the Carpenter's shop.
 Is set each time the server is started and can be changed in the game.
 Set to `off` to entirely disable moving buildings, set to `owned` to allow farmhands to move buildings that they purchased, or set to `on` to allow moving all buildings.
 - `Password`: Password used to log in.
 It must be changed to a secure password.
 An empty string `""` means no password.
 Any check fails if the value is set to `null`.
 - `PasswordProtected`: The password protection of individual functions can be switched on (`true`) and off (`false`) in the group.
+- `UpgradeHouseLevelBasedOnFarmhand`: Set this value to `true` or `false` to activate the automatic upgrade of the host farmhouse according to the highest farmhouse level of a player.

 ## In Game Command